Team ND Managers: FAQs Regarding COVID-19

 It is important to remember that you must maintain all information about employee illness as a confidential consistent with State and Federal law, including the Americans with Disabilities Act (ADA).

-All of this seems confusing and overwhelming, what is it that I really need my employees to do?
+All of this seems confusing and overwhelming, what is it that I really need my team members to do?

 Individuals need to feel empowered to take actions that not only protect themselves but also others from COVID-19 and other infectious diseases.
 These actions include: